mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Thrust: The maximum Thrust rating of the fighters in the squadron.

-Armour: Divide the ship’s Armour by 3.5, rounding up.
+Armour: Divide the ship's Armour by 3.5, rounding up.
 For example, the light fighter has
 Armour 2.
 Divide that value by 3.5 and round up for squadron Armour 1.

-Hull Points: Obtain the Hull points from the fighter’s description and multiply it by the number of fighters in the squadron.
-Every time a number of Hull points equal to an individual fighter’s Hull points is eliminated during combat, one fighter is lost from the squadron.
+Hull Points: Obtain the Hull points from the fighter's description and multiply it by the number of fighters in the squadron.
+Every time a number of Hull points equal to an individual fighter's Hull points is eliminated during combat, one fighter is lost from the squadron.

-Fleet Battles

 STARTING A BATTLE